James Harden: 2016–2017: Point guard role and leading the NBA in assists

-His 10th and 11th triple-doubles came in back-to-back games on January 8 and 10, both resulting in wins.
-His two performances saw him become the fourth player in NBA history with at least 40 points, 10 rebounds and 10 assists in consecutive games—Pete Maravich, Michael Jordan and Russell Westbrook are the three others to do it.
-His 12th and 13th triple-doubles came in back-to-back games on January 15 and 17.
+His 10th and 11th triple-doubles on January 8 and 10 in Rockets wins saw him become the fourth player in NBA history with at least 40 points, 10 rebounds and 10 assists in consecutive games—Pete Maravich, Michael Jordan and Russell Westbrook are the three others to do it.
 On January 27, he recorded his 14th triple-double of the season with 51 points, 13 rebounds and 13 assists in a 123–118 win over the Philadelphia 76ers, becoming the first player in NBA history with multiple 50-point triple-doubles in a season.
 On February 3 against the Chicago Bulls, Harden scored his 10,000th point as a Rocket, passing Yao Ming for sixth place in franchise history.

 On February 11, he scored 40 points in three quarters (his ninth 40-point game of the season) to help the Rockets win 133–102 over the Phoenix Suns.
 He played just 29 minutes against the Suns to become the first Rockets player since Sleepy Floyd in 1991 to score 40 points in less than 30 minutes.
-On February 15, he recorded his 15th triple-double of the season with 38 points 12 rebounds and 12 assists in a 117–109 loss to the Miami Heat.
 Between March 12 and 18, he had four straight triple-doubles, giving him 19 for the season.
 He finished the regular season with 22 triple-doubles and became the first player in NBA history to finish the regular season with at least 2,000 points (2,356), 900 assists (907) and 600 rebounds (659).
+He also ended the regular season as the league leader in assists, averaging 11.2 assists per game.
 He placed second in league MVP voting to former teammate Westbrook.

 In Game 5 of the Rockets' second round playoff series against the San Antonio Spurs, Harden recorded his second career postseason triple-double with 33 points, 10 rebounds and 10 assists in a 110–107 overtime loss; the loss saw the Rockets go down 3–2 in the series.
 The Rockets were eliminated by the Spurs with a 114–75 loss in Game 6.
 Harden tied his season low of 10 points, shooting 2-of-11 before fouling out with 3:15 remaining.